lhmouse/asteria/doc/quick-guide.md

 The bit-wise AND operator `&`, the bit-wise OR operator `|`, and the bit-wise XOR operator `^` are intuitively defined on two strings of the same length.
-If one string is longer than the other, its longer part corresponds to the 'missing information' of the other string.
+If one string is longer than the other, its longer part corresponds to the 'missing information' of the other.
+The bit-wise AND operator truncates the longer string, and produces a string of the same length as the shorter one.

-The bit-wise AND operator trims the longer string, and produces a string of the same length as the shorter one.
 On the other hand, the bit-wise OR and XOR operators treat 'missing information' as zeroes (which means to copy from the other) and produce a string of the same length as the longer one:

 ```
 #5:1> "12345678" & "12345678"